hannesmannerheim/qvitter/README.md

 12. Filters (hide queets containing strings, e.g. mute users)

-14. More languages
+14. More languages, maybe make proper po/mo-files

-15. Queet-page
+15. Notice-page

 16. Admin-interface

 16. New api for serving _number_ of new items in several streams (to show number of new items in menu/history)

+17. Notifications-page with likes and repeats

 17. New "expand queet" api for getting conversation, retweets, favs and attachment in the same request